gbv/beaconspec/beacon.md

 Construction rules are based on the value of link construction meta fields ([](#meta-fields-for-link-construction)).
 A link is constructed as following:

 * The source identifier is constructed from the `PREFIX` meta field URI pattern by inserting the source token, as defined in [](#uri-patterns).

 * The target identifier is constructed from the `TARGET` meta field URI pattern by inserting the target token, as as defined in [](#uri-patterns).

+* If the `RELATION` meta field contains a URI pattern, the relation type is constructed from this pattern by inserting the annotation token, as defined in [](#uri-patterns), and the link annotation is set to the value of the `MESSAGE` meta field, if given.

-* The annotation is constructed from the annotation token, if given, or from the `MESSAGE` meta field otherwise.
+* If the `RELATION` meta field does not contain a URI pattern, the relation type is set to the value of the `RELATION` meta field and the link annotation is constructed from the annotation token, if given, or the `MESSAGE` meta field otherwise.

 The following table illustrates construction of a link:

      meta field  +  link token  -->  link element
     ---------------------------------------------------
-     prefix      |  source       |   source identifier
+     PREFIX      |  source       |   source identifier
-     target      |  target       |   target identifier
+     TARGET      |  target       |   target identifier
-     message     |  annotation   |   annotation
+     MESSAGE     |  (annotation) |   link annotation
+     RELATION    |  (annotation) |   relation type

 Constructed source identifier and target identifier SHOULD be syntactically valid URIs.
 Applications MAY ignore links with invalid URIs and SHOULD give a